 For those interested in conducting sociological research that has a direct impact on the world, this practicum provides a unique opportunity to work with local organizations, schools, businesses, and government agencies by carrying out research that investigates the real issues they face.

-- SOC 404 Community and Civic Internship Program
+- SOC 404 Community & Civic Internship Practicum

 Practicum Benefits for Students